ViphouS/ViphouS/README.md

 Currently building **AI systems**, contributing to production software at Cambodia's Ministry of Commerce, working on **JoulHub**, and finishing my Software Engineering degree.

-- 🤖 Building my thesis around **RAG & document intelligence**
-- 🎙️ Experimenting with **real-time speech, transcription & translation**
-- 🧑‍💻 Contributing to production platforms with **full-stack development**
-- 🚀 Building products and learning what it takes to grow a startup

 <br />

 ## Things I code with